Staffan de Mistura: 2000–2013

 In June 2000, de Mistura was Special Rapporteur during the Fribourg Forum on Regional Cooperation and Coordination in Crisis Management for Europe and the Newly Independent States.
 Until 2001, he was director of the United Nations Information Centre in Rome.

-From 2001 to 2004, Staffan de Mistura served as Personal Representative of the Secretary-General Kofi Annan in Southern Lebanon.
+From 2001 to 2004, de Mistura served as Personal Representative of the Secretary-General Kofi Annan in Southern Lebanon.
 One of his major achievements in that post was to set up and organise a successful de-mining operation.
 He then went on to serve as Deputy Special Representative for Iraq for 15 months, starting in January 2005.
 During his tenure, he was keen to portray an optimistic view of Iraq and its chances of recovery, highlighting the hard work the UN were putting in behind the scenes to provide Iraqis with a better standard of living.

 After that, he became director of the UN Staff College in Turin, Italy, a post he retained until 11 September 2007, when Ban Ki-moon appointed him as his Special Representative (SRSG) for Iraq.
 He was the successor of SRSG Ashraf Qazi and assumed his responsibilities in the Mission Area on 5 November and in Baghdad on 11 November 2007.
 In the weeks leading up to the appointment, it was reported that politicians in Baghdad strongly favoured a former Romanian envoy to Iraq, Radu Onofrei.
 However, it was later revealed through Wikileaks that it was the Romanian government that lobbied the US to favor Mr. Onofrei.

-In July 2009, Staffan de Mistura left Iraq to become the deputy executive director for External Relations of the World Food Programme in Rome.
+In July 2009, de Mistura left Iraq to become the deputy executive director for External Relations of the World Food Programme in Rome.